Skip to main content

 Study, then retest: After focused study on weak domains, retest on those specific areas.
 Tracking improvement by domain is more useful than tracking overall score.

-Simulate real conditions: The real exam is 80 questions with a 2-hour time limit.
+Simulate real conditions: The real NHA CPT exam is 120 questions in 2 hours (the ASCP PBT is 80 questions in 2 hours).
 Practice full-length tests under the same constraints.
 Fatigue and time pressure affect performance in ways that drilling individual questions doesn’t reveal.

 Analyze wrong answers: For every question you miss, read the rationale and identify if you missed it due to a knowledge gap, misreading the question, or a careless error.
 These require different remediation strategies.